katherinewadge-berrospi/Animal_detection_camera/README.md

 # Animal Detection Camera

-Delete underneath section when ready. do not keep...

----

-## Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the _API Key_ and click _Reveal_
-3. Copy the key
-4. In the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you, so do not share it.
-If you accidentally make it public, then you can create a new one with _Regenerate API Key_.

----

 ## Business Requirements

-The client for this project, Steve Backshall, wants a predictive system that can accurately detect animal species from images caught on his animal trap cameras.
+The client for this project, Steve B, wants a predictive system that can accurately detect animal species from images caught on his animal trap cameras.
 This project thus needs multiple business requires and research needs.

 - **Business requirement 1:**
-  - The client is interested in visually differentiating animal species using image data.
+  - Can the system highlight visual differences between species (e.g., average features, variability)?
 - **Business requirement 2:**
-  - The client wants the system to identify which animal species is present in an image.
+  - Can the system predict which animal species is present in an uploaded image with high accuracy?

 ### Research Needs